Can you type at the speed of light? If you can, consider researching how to become a transcriptionist and monetize such skills.

 You can use free online tools to check your typing speed while practicing.
 An alternative solution is joining transcription companies like GoTranscript:

-GoTranscript offers many resources to its transcribers to help them become better at the job.
-Feel free to learn more about it from my GoTranscript review.
+GoTranscript offers many resources to help its transcribers improve.
+Feel free to learn more about its training program from my GoTranscript review.

 Is your skill level good enough already?
 Are your transcription abilities impressive at this point?

-Assuming they are, building a professional transcription resume is the next step to take.
+Assuming they are, your next step is to prepare a professional transcription resume.
 Don’t hesitate to update it when you gain a new skill or experience.

 Where do you find available transcription positions?
 By all means, start looking for those through platforms like FlexJobs.